Rspamd GPT Plugin

 reply_conversion = "xxx";

-# Header to add with the reason produced by GPT (set to null to disable)
+# Header to add with the reason produced by GPT.
+Disabled (nil) by default.

 # Skip GPT scan if **any** of these symbols are present (and their absolute